 Five plans to choose from - Blue Cross is offering two Bronze, two Silver and one Gold plan in the SHOP Marketplace.
 Working directly with us you'll be able to pick the plan you wish to enroll in.
 To view a specific plan brochure and SBC today, visit our shopping site.

-Kansas businesses have the responsibility to inform all current employees about the availability of the Health Insurance Marketplace (Exchange) and how it can be accessed.
-While the original deadline was March 1, 2013, the effective date has been changed to Oct.
-1, 2013.
+Notice of coverage - Kansas businesses have the responsibility to inform all current employees about the availability of the Health Insurance Marketplace (Exchange) and how it can be accessed.

-Employers that offer medical coverage to some or all of their employees should provide the “Employee Notice of Coverage Options” by Oct.
-1, 2013, using this model notice (also en español).
-After that date, new employees must be provided the notice as they are hired.
+Employers that offer medical coverage to some or all of their employees should provide the “Employee Notice of Coverage Options,” using this model notice (also en español).
 The notice must be provided in writing and may be delivered electronically if ERISA standards for electronic delivery are met.